Modern Gentlemen

 • CBD can be effective in substance abuse treatments.

-General CBD Statistics
+General CBD Statistics to Keep in Mind

 (Brightfield Group)

-THC, or Tetrahydrocannabinol, is the main component of marijuana that has the psychoactive effect.
-In other words, it’s what gets you high.
 CBD is the other main part of weed, but it doesn’t have any intoxicating effect.
-Instead, it only works on your body, and has antipsychotic, anti-inflammatory, anti-anxiety, and anticonvulsant effects.
+Instead, it only works on your body and has antipsychotic, anti-inflammatory, anti-anxiety, and anticonvulsant effects.

-2. The consumer sales of CBD were 108.1 million dollars in 2014.
+2. CBD market projections show the consumer sales of CBD reaching 1.8 billion dollars in 2022.

 (Statista)